 Compromised information includes names, Social Security numbers, driver's license numbers, dates of birth, state or federal ID numbers, medical information, financial account information and health insurance details.
 The breach is considered severe, increasing the risk of identity theft, financial fraud and potential misuse of sensitive health information.

 The data breach was disclosed to the U.S. Department of Health and Human Services on Nov.
-14, 2024, with the number of individuals impacted.
-On July 17, 2025, Western Montana Health Center published a Notice of Data Security Incident on its website, detailing the types of compromised patient data.
+14, 2024.
+Later, on July 17, 2025, Western Montana Health Center published a Notice of Data Security Incident on its website, detailing the types of compromised patient data.

-The cybersecurity incident was also disclosed to the Maine and Massachusetts Attorney Generals' offices on July 18, 2025.
+The cybersecurity incident was also disclosed to the Maine, Massachusetts, and Vermont Attorney Generals' offices.
 Affected individuals include 12 Massachusetts residents and six in Maine.

 In addition to required state and federal disclosures, Western Montana Mental Health Center began notifying impacted individuals by mail on July 17, 2025.
 WMMHC is offering free IDX identity protection services to affected patients.